-If you cannot afford to meet the terms the of the CCJ and you have other debts, you can explain this to the Court in applying for a CCAO.
+If you cannot afford to meet the terms of the CCJ and you have other debts, you can explain this to the Court in applying for a CCAO.

-If you’ve been to Court over a debt, a County Court judgment (CCJ) is issued formally detailing the terms you are required to repay it.
+If you’ve been to Court over a debt, a County Court Judgment (CCJ) is issued formally detailing the terms you are required to repay it.
 However, the Court does not necessarily know your financial situation nor of other debts you must pay.

 If the CCAO is awarded, you make regular payments to the Court which is shared between your creditors in proportion to how much owed to each.

 There is no upfront fee, but the court takes 10p of every £1 you repay.